jrosen48/utk-homepage/content/post/2022-05-16-exciting-times-for-stem-education-at-utk/index.md

 Things have changed - so quickly I cannot believe it.

 Last year, learning experience designer [Dr. Shalaunda Reeves](https://tpte.utk.edu/people/shalaunda-reeves-phd/) joined our faculty.
 Shalaunda turbo-boosted the envisioning process for what educational technology can and should be.
 I cannot imagine a better scholar to lead this.
-I've been lucky to already work with Shalaunda on several projects and ed tech-related initiatives.

 Then, mathematics education researcher [Dr. Missy Cosby](https://www.missycosby.com/) signed a contract to join us for this upcoming fall.
 Missy is a leader in equity in STEM education who brings a wealth of expertise.
 Partially because Missy is a friend from graduate school, I am thrilled she’s joining us.